usamaejaz/jekyll-now/about.md

 		<img src="/images/me.jpg" alt="Usama Ejaz" title="This is me" />
 	</div>
 	<div class="about-text">
 		<p>My name is Usama Ejaz.
-I am from Lahore, Pakistan.
-I am a full stack developer when I am working and a student when I am learning.</p>
+I am a full stack developer from Lahore, Pakistan.
+Most of my time revolves around writing code, a lot of it.
+I build things, solve problems, play games and read.</p>
-		<p><a href="/resume/">See my Résumé</a></p>
 	</div>
 </div>
 <div class="clearfix"></div>

-## Professional Skills
-I am a full stack developer.
-Most of my working days revolve around writing code.
+I love learning new things and playing with new technologies, projects and tools.
+I also have some side projects which you can find on github or on this website.

 My major expertise and interest lies in the following programming languages.
-- PHP
+- **PHP**
-- Javascript (and NodeJS)
+- **Javascript** (and **NodeJS**)

-## More Information
+Other programming languages I can work with are **Python**, **Java** and some others.

-Apart from doing whatever you think I do, I enjoy reading books, playing games, doing crazy things, learning new languages and behaviors.
+When I am not working, I enjoy reading books, playing games, doing crazy things, learning new languages and behaviors.

-## Contact me
+## Contact Me
-If you want to exchange some messages, write to me at [me@usamaejaz.com](me@usamaejaz.com)
+If you want to discuss something or just say **_Hi_**, write an email to [me@usamaejaz.com](mailto:me@usamaejaz.com).

+## Elsewhere
+There are more channels to connect with me other than email.
+Look for the links at the bottom of this page.

+## More Details
+If you are interested in knowing more about, [See my Résumé](/resume/).